getcommitapp/commit/docs/application_protocol.md

 ## Section 1 - Overview

 The Commit mobile app API allows clients (mobile apps) to manage accounts, goals, and groups.
-It is a RESTful API, where resources (users, goals, groups) are accessed via URLs, and actions are performed using HTTP methods (GET, POST, PUT, DELETE).
+It is a RESTful API, where resources (users, goals, groups...) are accessed via URLs, and actions are performed using HTTP methods (GET, POST, PUT, DELETE).

 Clients must authenticate using a Bearer token (except `/api/auth/*`) for all requests.
 Responses are JSON-formatted, and standard HTTP status codes are used to indicate success or failure.